Click on a main topic to search for your question:

 Accommodations for Students with Disabilities

 All students are required to participate in WSAS in either all of the Wisconsin Knowledge and Concepts Examination (WKCE) or the all of the Wisconsin Alternate Assessment for Students with Disabilities (WAA-SwD), not parts of both.
 There are no exemptions or waivers for students with disabilities, regardless of the nature or severity of the disability.
 Individualized Education Plan (IEP) or 504 Plan teams determine the appropriate manner for student with disabilities to participate in statewide assessment; teams must document which test each student will participate in and which accommodations (if any) the student should be given.
-Accommodations for students with disabilities are provided in the following areas:

 Note: Students with disabilities may also use the allowable test practices.
 When these test practices are used by a student with a disability, they must be documented in the section for statewide testing on the student’s IEP or 504 Plan.